kdmayer/PointER/documentation/RUN_POINTCLOUD_GENERATION.md

     zip assets/local_authority_boundaries/E06000014_boundary_shp.zip assets/local_authority_boundaries/E06000014_boundary_shp/

 Then drag and drop the folder to the download page.
 Note: Sometimes, through the simplification in the database query, an erroneous polygon is created.
-If receive an error message after uploading the .zip, visualize the resulted boundary, and try out other simplification parameters, e.g.
+If you receive an error message after uploading the .zip, visualize the resulted boundary, and try out other simplification parameters, e.g.
 600 instead of 500.

 2. Download .zip folders